iffy/norm/README.md

 ## Schema migrations / patches ##

-Keep track of schema changes:
+Keep track of schema changes and apply them to databases:

 <!--- test -->